Employ an Apprentice

 September 2020 Intake – Register to Recruit:

-The Accounting Technicians Apprenticeship scheme is inviting employers interested in recruiting for September 2020 to get in contact as soon as possible to recruit.
+The Accounting Technicians Apprenticeship scheme is inviting new and existing registered Apprenticeship employers interested in recruiting for September 2020 to get in contact as soon as possible to recruit.

-Please contact Accounting Technicians Ireland on 01-6498191 or email firstname.lastname@example.org for further information.
+Please contact Accounting Technicians Ireland on 01- 6498191 or email email@example.com in the first instance for further information.

-This is a modern and practical route to a career in accountancy where employers take on students on a two-year, work-based learning programme.
+The national Accounting Technician Apprenticeship is a modern and practical route to a career in accountancy where employers take on students on a two-year, work-based learning education training programme.

-We source individuals interested in a career in accountancy, and you select the candidates who best fit your employment requirements.
+ATI source a range of high calibre individuals interested in developing a career in accountancy and you select the candidates who best fit your employment requirements.

 College tuition is fully funded by the State.
 Employers just pay an apprentice the national minimum wage (€19,700 per annum) and three week’s paid study leave per year which includes exam dates.

-Throughout the two years an apprentice will need to be assigned a workplace mentor to support them in their on the job training.
-The mentor will need to be a qualified professional accountant or accounting technician.
+Throughout the two years an apprentice will be supported by a college mentor and a workplace mentor assigned by their employer to oversee and support them with their on the job training.
+The workplace mentor will need to be a qualified professional accountant or accounting technician.

-Join leading employers recruiting in industry, practice and the public sector to tap into a vast talent pool to diversify your workforce and ensure your organisation has a skilled body of staff that matches the accountancy and finance recruitment needs.
+Join leading employers across all sectors recruiting in industry, practice and the public sector to tap into a vast talent pool to diversify your workforce and ensure your organisation has a skilled body of staff that matches the accountancy and finance recruitment needs.

-The application process for applicants is open so registered employers recruiting for this intake will attain applicants to review from October.
+The application process for applicants will open early April so registered employers recruiting for this intake will attain applicants to review in May.

 - Employers can recruit from a high calibre of talent including leaving cert students, school-leavers, graduates and mature learners that are progressed to them from ATI.